obriencj/python-sibilant/README.md

 ### Compile-time Macros: defmacro

-Compile time macros defined via defmacro are the simple, low-level variety, transforming the `cons` list from the parsed source code and emitting a new list representing the expanded form.
+Compile time macros defined via `defmacro` are the simple, low-level variety, transforming the `cons` list from the parsed source code and emitting a new list representing the expanded form.
 An implementation of `macroexpand-1` is included for macro debugging purposes.

+Macros which expand from a `symbol` rather than a `cons` list can be created via `defalias`.
+Alias macros take no arguments.

 ### Compile-time optimized operators